illBeRoy/advent-2022/README.md

 I completed the first day's puzzle in Typescript :)

 ### How to run with my own input?
-Come one, the fun part of AoC is solving the puzzles yourself.
+Come on, the fun part of AoC is solving the puzzles yourself.
 That said, you can find the inputs in `assets/inputs` directory.
 Simply edit the relevant input file for the day and task you wish to solve.